Earlier this year SOZO had the privilege of being asked to take part in UK Fast’s eCommerce Round Table at the eCommerce Expo in London.

 - Are there clear Call-To-Actions to help guide the user to the next step?

 These are all things you need to consider with your eCommerce site.
-New users don’t all enter your site through your homepage, and the trend is that the number that do is becoming lower and lower, so spend longer on optimising your product pages and blog posts if you think you may be neglecting them.
+New users don’t all enter your site through your homepage, and the trend is that the number that does is becoming lower and lower, so spend longer on optimising your product pages and blog posts if you think you may be neglecting them.

 Start asking yourself these questions today.
 Start improving on these today and continually do so.
 By 2020, you’ll be miles ahead of where you are today.